outdreamer/build-a-cure-1/docs/intent_matching.md

                 - narrow identifying attributes (clearly that type)
                   - repetition (repeated convergence of values at an interval, like a wave function)
                   - symmetry:
+                    - symmetry in variance:
                       - ambiguity (not clear which parameter path was taken to generate a value using other parameters)
+                      - lack of clarity in definition of object (not a clearly determined & therefore simple shape like a circle, with so few direct parameters (2, radius & origin) that it doesnt allow much ambiguity)

                 - wide dis-identifying attributes (clearly not that type)
                   - functions with parameters having 1:1 or other simple relationship types
                     - linear functions

                 - space-reduction patterns (clearly or clearly not in this section)

                   - non-linearity + ambiguity means circles, waves & circle/wave-adjacent shapes will be relevant to find these functions, so non-circular shapes can be ignored for finding this particular subset of encryption functions